pjm4448/fiction/weird-fiction/reliquaries-of-regret-weird-fiction-anthology/the-curator-of-vectors.md

 Only the study, Silas's study, felt like a room at all.

 Silas's journals were not on the desk; they were embedded in the walls, pages fused into the plaster like fossilized neurons, like memories calcified into the very bones of the house.
-Arthur had to peel them free, the wall bleeding a pale sap where the binding tore away, leaving wounds that wept.
+Arthur had to peel them free, the wall bleeding a pale sap where the binding tore away, leaving wounds that wept a substance with the viscosity of liquid amber.

 He read three entries before the book slipped from his fingers.
 As his eyes tracked the spidery script, a sharp, needle-like pain pricked the back of his optic nerve, a sudden, involuntary psychic feedback loop that tasted of copper and rot.